Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Considerations in Linear Mixed Models for Cross-Sectional SW-CRTs

-To capture the heterogeneity in recruitment dynamics observed in real-world trials (see Figure \ref{fig:empirical_patterns}), we additionally introduce two mixed recruitment patterns that combine these simple distributions:

-\begin{itemize} \item Cluster mixed pattern: Each cluster $i$ is randomly assigned to one of the three distributions (uniform, normal, or exponential) with probability $1/3$, and all individuals within that cluster follow the assigned distribution across all periods.
-This pattern maintains enrollment consistency within clusters while allowing heterogeneity across clusters.
+\item Exponential pattern: Individual enrollment times follow a truncated exponential distribution, where $t_{ijk} \sim \text{Exp}(1.5)$ is rescaled to the range $(j-1, j]$ using max-min normalization, resulting in early-heavy enrollment within each period. \end{itemize} To capture the heterogeneity in recruitment dynamics observed in real-world trials (see Figure~ \ref{fig:empirical_patterns}), we additionally introduce two mixed recruitment patterns that combine these basic distributions: \begin{itemize} \item Cluster mixed pattern: Each cluster $i$ is randomly assigned to one of the three distributions (uniform, Gaussian, or exponential) with equal probability, and all individuals within that cluster follow the assigned distribution across all periods.
+This pattern maintains enrollment consistency within clusters while allowing for heterogeneity across clusters.

-\item Cluster-period mixed pattern: Each cluster-period $(i,j)$ independently draws one of the three distributions (uniform, normal, or exponential) with probability $1/3$, generating $t_{ijk}$ accordingly.
-This pattern allows maximum heterogeneity in enrollment dynamics both across clusters and within clusters over time. \end{itemize}
+\item Cluster-period mixed pattern: Each cluster-period $(i,j)$ independently draws one of the three distributions (uniform, Gaussian, or exponential) with equal probability.
+This pattern allows for maximum heterogeneity in enrollment dynamics both across clusters and within clusters over time. \end{itemize}